molily/learning-react/5-flickr-search/README.md

 ## Component definitions

-- App
+### App

 - Behavior:
   - Topmost component that holds all state and renders the main components
 - props:
   - *no props*
 - state:
   - searchTerm: String
-    - photos: Array<Object>
+  - photos: Array&lt;Object>
   - currentPhoto: Object

-- Searchbox
+### Searchbox

 - Behavior:
   - Renders a search form with a text input field and a submit button.
   - When the form is submitted, Searchbox calls `onSearch` passing the search term.
 - props:
   - onSearch: Function
 - state:
   - *no state*

-- PhotoList
+### PhotoList

 - Behavior:
   - Renders the search results as a list of PhotoItem components.
 - props:
   - searchTerm: String
-    - photos: Array<Object>
+  - photos: Array&lt;Object>
   - onFocusPhoto: Function
 - state:
   - *no state*

-- PhotoItem
+### PhotoItem

 - Behavior:
   - Renders a clickable photo thumbnail.
   - If the user clicks on a photo in the results, PhotoList calls `onFocusPhoto` passing the photo object.
 - props:
-    - photos: Array<Object>
+  - photos: Array&lt;Object>
   - onFocusPhoto: Function
 - state:
   - *no state*

-- FullPhoto
+### FullPhoto

 - Behavior:
   - Renders a photo, its metadata and links to the original Flickr page.
 - props:
   - photo: Object
 - state:
   - *no state*

 ## Possible data changes

-- onSearch > SEARCH
+- onSearch > `SEARCH`
-- Flickr search callback > SEARCH_RESULTS_LOADED
+- Flickr search callback > `SEARCH_RESULTS_LOADED`
-- onFocusPhoto > PHOTO_FOCUSSED
+- onFocusPhoto > `PHOTO_FOCUSSED`

-## Implications of this structure
+## Advantages of this structure

 1. All possible UI states are known
 2. The application data is specified